Daviesia laevis: Description

 Daviesia laevis is a slender, open, erect shrub that typically grows to a height of 2–4 m, and usually has arching branchlets.
 Its phyllodes are scattered, narrowly elliptic to linear, 40–150 mm long and 5–20 mm wide.
 The flowers are arranged in up to three groups of five to ten in leaf axils on peduncles 2–10 mm long, the rachis usually 20–30 mm long, each flower on a pedicel 1.5–4 mm long.
 The sepals are 4.5–5.0 mm long and joined at the base, the upper two lobes joined for most of their length and the lower three are triangular and about 0.5 mm long.
 The standard petal is egg-shaped with a notched tip, 8.5–11 mm long and orange-yellow with a brownish-red centre, the wings 8.5–9.5 mm long and brownish-red with a yellow tip, and the keel 5.5–6.0 mm long and dull red.
 Flowering occurs in October and November and the fruit is a flattened, triangular pod 7–10 mm long.

 Taxonomy and naming

-Daviesia inflata was first formally described in 1991 by Michael Crisp in Australian Systematic Botany from specimens collected in the Mount Difficult Range in 1989.
+Daviesia laevis was first formally described in 1991 by Michael Crisp in Australian Systematic Botany from specimens collected in the Mount Difficult Range in 1989.
 The specific epithet (laevis) means "smooth".